MelDJones2/MelDJones2/README.md

 <h1>Hi, I'm Melvin Jones!</h1>
-    <p>I'm a Computer Science student at the University of Central Oklahoma with a passion for programming and cybersecurity.</p>
+    <p>I am a Computer Science student at the University of Central Oklahoma with a passion for programming and cybersecurity.</p>
 <h2>👨‍💻 Software Projects:</h2>

 - <b>C# (.NET Desktop Applications)</b>